Soviet–Afghan War: December 1979 – February 1980: Occupation and national unrest

-The first phase of the war began with the Soviet intervention in Afghanistan and first battles with various opposition groups.
+The first phase of the war began with the Soviet invasion of Afghanistan and first battles with various opposition groups.
 Soviet troops entered Afghanistan along two ground routes and one air corridor, quickly taking control of the major urban centers, military bases and strategic installations.
 However, the presence of Soviet troops did not have the desired effect of pacifying the country.
 On the contrary, it exacerbated nationalistic sentiment, causing the rebellion to spread further.
-Babrak Karmal, Afghanistan's new leadership, charged the Soviets with causing an increase in the unrest, and demanded that the 40th Army step in and quell the rebellion, as his own army had proved untrustworthy.
+Babrak Karmal, Afghanistan's new leader, charged the Soviets with causing an increase in the unrest, and demanded that the 40th Army step in and quell the rebellion, as his own army had proved untrustworthy.
 Thus, Soviet troops found themselves drawn into fighting against urban uprisings, tribal armies (called lashkar), and sometimes against mutinying Afghan Army units.
 These forces mostly fought in the open, and Soviet airpower and artillery made short work of them.

 The Soviet occupation provoked a great deal of fear and unrest amongst a wide spectrum of the Afghan populace.
 The Soviets held the view that their presence would be accepted after having rid Afghanistan of the "tyrannical" Khalq regime, but this was not to be.
 In the first week of January 1980, attacks against Soviet soldiers in Kabul became common, with roaming soldiers often assassinated in the city in broad daylight by civilians.
 In the summer of that year, numerous members of the ruling party would be assassinated in individual attacks.
 The Soviet Army quit patrolling Kabul in January 1981 after their losses due to terrorism, handing the responsibility over to the Afghan army.
-Tensions in Kabul peaked during the 3 Hoot uprising on 22 February 1980, when the Soviet soldiers stopped acting in self-defense.
+Tensions in Kabul peaked during the 3 Hoot uprising on 22 February 1980, when the Soviet soldiers murdered hundreds of protesters.
 The city uprising took a dangerous turn once again during the student demonstrations of April and May 1980, in which scores of students were killed by soldiers and PDPA sympathizers.